 While I usually don’t provide much in the way of Spoiler Warnings, especially for shows that are 50 years old, I’m going to say the following:

 This episode is highly dependent on being built up to one of the best moments in TV history.
-If you can take the time to watch it, I encourage that.
+If you can take the time to watch it, I encourage that and you can find it on CBS’s services.
 If not, then, here we go.

 Rounding out the cast is Ralph’s best friend and neighbor, Ed Norton (Art Carney), who usually gets dragged into Ralph’s schemes because he’s friendly, loyal, and, while he has a number of talents, is only moderately smarter than Ralph, if at all.
 Ed’s wife, Trixie (Joyce Randolph), is Alice’s best friend, and is a sweeter, friendlier, happier version of Alice, much like her husband is to Ralph.

 In this episode, Ralph gets invited onto “the $99,000 Answer,” a game show modeled after “the $64,000 Question,” which was popular at the time.
 Now, it’s important to note that this episode took place in 1956.
 Quiz shows had only been deemed legal by the US Supreme Court in 1954, because previously they had been thought to constitute a violation of Federal gambling laws.
 So, this was about as fresh of a concept as anyone was going to get.
 In the real world, the show had just become the focus of national news, because Joyce Brothers, who later became an advice columnist, had just become the first woman to win $64,000, by picking “boxing” as her category.
 (AND DOMINATING IT).